siloimwald/Fovea/readme.md

 - more general instancing support through transformation matrices
 - cylinders and disks, because why not
-- slightly more fancy BVH (iirc based on pbrt), using a SAH approach with binning
+- slightly more fancy BVH, IIRC based on the (also excellent) [PBR Book](https://pbr-book.org/), using a SAH approach with binning
 - triangle (mesh) support, either as standalone triangles or as a mesh
 - instead of the whole xy/xz/.. rect stuff, i've added sort of factory methods to produce quads/boxes from triangles. i.e. the cornell box is actually all triangles except for the sphere.
+- added a yaml scene file parser, does not yet cover all capabilities

 Compile and run:
 Should probably compile and run fine with any recent dotnet core. (currently NET7)